-The College acknowledges that studies taken at or recognized by other accredited postsecondary institutions may be eligible for credit transfer up to the maximum allowed under the residency requirement.
+Studies taken at or recognized by other accredited post-secondary institutions may be eligible for credit transfer up to the maximum allowed under the residency requirement (60 credits).
 Courses appropriate for transfer credit are those that can normally be applied to fulfill specific course or elective requirements of a program.